ishahmshah1025/IEEE-HACKATHON-Data-Pioneers/README.md

 **We believe that this project has the potential to make a significant impact on the used car market in India.**

+## How to Run the Code:
+1. Save all the files in a folder.
+2. Open that folder with VS code.
+3. Run model.py
+4. In terminal type python home.py
+5. The terminal will give you a local host link with which you can access the project.

 ## About Us:
 Siddharth Kumbarkar